andrei-k/playground/README.md

 # Playground

-Personal playground project where I'll experiment with new things and keep up the momentum of doing some light coding.
+Personal playground project where I'll experiment with interesting things and keep up the momentum of doing some light coding.

 ## Installation